RachelGreenwood/curriculum/web/media-queries.md

      }
    }
    ```
-1. Refresh you webpage and change the width to see your new styles.
+1. Refresh your webpage and change the width to see your new styles.
 You should see:
    - widths 0 - 1080 have a default white background
    - widths 1081-1199 have a red background
-   - 1200 and over has a green background, since this style starts to override the red rule after 1200px.
+   - 1200 and over have a green background since this style starts to override the red rule after 1200px.
 1. Next, highlight that 1200 media query, hold _command+ctrl_, and use the up arrow to move it before the 1081 rule.
 Refresh and try your webpage now.
    ```css
    @media (min-width: 1200px) {